wgm-applied-math/Queueing-simulation-Matlab-1/README.md

 Once a customer moves into a service slot, a `Departure` event for that customer is scheduled.
 There should be one `Departure` event scheduled for each busy service station.
 There is one `RecordToLog` scheduled at any time that represents the next time statistics will be added to the log table.

+FYI: The use of "queueing" rather than "queuing" is for consistency with the textbook.